rcl-ssl/docs/httpautorenew/windows.md

 - If there are errors: fix the errors , restart the service to run the test again

 - Check that the certificate files are stored in the folder that you specified.
-Review the section below to learn how the service saves certificate files.
+Review the section below to learn how the service saves certificate files

 - Once this test passes, the service will run every seven days to automatically renew certificates and save the certificate files to the folder.